aws-samples/aws-virtual-participant-framework-for-rtc/virtual-participant-orchestrator-for-zoom-meeting/README.md

 4. In the aws-zoom-msdk-vpf directory, you should now have the aws-virtual-participant-framework-for-rtc, Zoom Windows Meeting SDK, and the cloned MyVPFRepo CodeCommit Repo.
 In the next step, you will add the Zoom Meeting SDK and the copied contents of the virtual-participant-orchestrator-for-zoom-meeting into the CodeCommit repo

-### Copy AWS subproject & Zoom Meeting SDK into CodeCommit repo
+### Copy AWS subproject and Zoom Meeting SDK into CodeCommit repo

 1. Copy the contents of the [virtual-participant-orchestrator-for-zoom-meeting/](../virtual-participant-orchestrator-for-zoom-meeting/) subproject - not the root directory of the GitHub repo - to the local directory where the CodeCommit repo was cloned above.